Murillo Flats

 Murillo Flats is a three story, formerly seven unit brick apartment building in Des Moines, Iowa.
 Built in 1903, it was originally located at 531-533 14th at the intersection with High Street in the downtown area of the city.
-On March 1, 2008, in the largest relocation project scheduled for that year and an event covered by both local & national media, the 705-ton building was moved to a new location so that it could be preserved.
+On March 1, 2008, in the largest relocation project scheduled for that year and an event covered by both local & national media in rmc decouverte in convoi xxl, the 705-ton building was moved to a new location so that it could be preserved.
 It was listed on the National Register of Historic Places in 2009.

 History

 Previous owners of the building included sisters Florence and Helen Wyse from the 1920s through the 1990s and Gary Bowen, who had been trying for several years to sell condominiums prior to the building being purchased by Wellmark Blue Cross & Blue Shield.

 Move to 16th & High Street

 Background

 On September 15, 2007 Wellmark Blue Cross & Blue Shield announced plans to build a new company headquarters on three city blocks (6.5 acres) in downtown Des Moines.
 The land purchased by Wellmark contained several existing buildings, including a row home built in 1880 and the Murillo Building.
 These two were identified for preservation, and Wellmark indicated that they would give away the buildings on the condition that they were moved from the site by March 2008.
 Rob McCammon worked on the plan to relocate the buildings, with Phil Kaser agreeing to finance the Murillo Building move.
 Wellmark gave Kaser the building, along with a portion of the money saved from not having to demolish it.
 Kinter Construction was hired as the general contractor for both moves, who in turn brought in Patterson Structural Movers of Washington, Iowa to work on the Murillo.